Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 If you’re looking to play games with your Golden Retriever, the possibilities are endless with a bit of imagination.

 Obviously, there is a fetch.
-Chase is fine as long as he knows to come and let go when asked and that you are in control of the start and end of the game.
+Chase is fine as long as he knows to come and let go when asked and that you control the start and end of the game.

 Soccer is a good game.
 Our Golden Retriever loves to chase the ball as it’s kicked and dribbled up the field.
 Once he gets a hold of the ball, a chase ensues, but he usually gives the ball up quickly for some more pursuit.